Prajwalraj2/MERN-Social-media-website/README.md

 # Quora-Clone
-This repository contains clone of Quora website made using MERN stack
+This repository contains clone of Social Media Website website made using MERN stack